 Fishing has always been an important part of traditional Harris life, supplementing the crofting lifestyle.
 However the nature of fishing has changed dramatically in recent decades.
 Herring fishing was at its height at the beginning of the 20th century but shellfish are now the main quarry of the few remaining fishermen.
 Most shellfish caught today are exported to southern Europe where they fetches high prices.
 Although many fish stocks have been depleted by commercial fishing, mackerel, saithe and lythe are still plentiful and supplement the summer diet of many households.

 Aquaculture is now a more important industry than fishing, providing an important source of employment in the area.
 There is a salmon hatchery at Abhainn Suidhe and there are salmon fish farms in Loch Seaforth, West, and East Loch Tarbert.
 Lease arrangements with the Salmon hatchery at Abhainn Suidhe, and shore bases in Loch Seaforth and at Aird Aiseag provide the Trust with an important source of income.

 Salmon & Sea Trout Fishing

 North Harris is well known for its salmon and sea trout fishing.
 The fishing rights for salmon and sea trout in the western half of the estate are owned by Amhuinnsuidhe Castle.
-In the eastern half of the estate the Aline estate have the fishing rights to the Sgaladal system and the fishing at Lacasdal lochs is managed by Donald Gunn (07776485912).
+In the eastern half of the estate the Aline estate have the fishing rights to the Sgaladal system and the fishing at Lacasdal lochs is privately managed.
 The many fresh water lochs and lochans scattered throughout the estate also hold good populations of brown trout.